Renardo13/3D-to-2D-Mapper/README.md

 # 🗺️ 3D-to-2D Mapper

 This project provides a simple and efficient tool to **project a 3D mesh into a 2D top-down map**, suitable for **cartography, georeferencing and spatial analysis**.
-It takes a 3D model in OBJ format (from photogrammetry, LiDAR scanning, or mobile 3D apps) and converts it into a **2D colored raster or vector map** based on the vertical height of the geometry.
+It takes a 3D model in OBJ format (from photogrammetry, LiDAR scanning, or mobile 3D apps) and converts it into a **2D colored raster or vector map** based on the vertical height.

 ---